egeloen/ivory-google-map/UPGRADE.md

 # UPGRADE

+### 1.1.0 to 1.2.0

+ * The `apiHelper` property/getter/setter of the `MapHelper` has been removed and the constuctor has been updated accordingly.
+ * The `MapHelper::getLibraries` method has been moved to the `CoreExtensionHelper` class.

 ### 1.0.0 to 1.1.0

  * The `markers` property of the `Map` have been removed in favor of the `markerCluster` property.